+The City supported housing development that benefited special housing needs groups as a result of the implementation of 5th Cycle Housing Element programs.
 During the 5th cycle, the City took the following actions to address special needs housing:

 - In 2017, the City provided concessions for the 10-unit Trevino apartments project in the form of System Development Charges (SDC) exemptions and a Density Bonus (and associated relaxing of certain zoning standards) to increase the affordability of the project.
-Two units in this project are reserved for low-income households. - The City continued to support the Housing Authority's implementation of the conventional Public Housing Rental Program and Housing Choice Voucher Program, which provide rent subsidies directly to participant's landlords, and will support that Authority's attempts to secure additional funding for expanded programs, particularly for extremely low-income households.

-In 2015, the City adopted amendments to the Zoning Code to define "supportive housing" and permit supportive housing and transitional housing within residential zone districts.
+Two units in this project are reserved for low-income households. - The City continued to support the Housing Authority's implementation of the conventional Public Housing Rental Program and Housing Choice Voucher Program, which provide rent subsidies directly to participant's landlords, and will support that Authority's attempts to secure additional funding for expanded programs, particularly for extremely low-income households. - In 2015, the City adopted amendments to the Zoning Code to define "supportive housing" and permit supportive housing and transitional housing within residential zone districts.
 In addition, the City permitted the use of emergency shelters in the RM zone without a conditional use permit or other discretionary permit with a slate of objective standards for emergency shelters.
-These objective standards include a maximum number of beds/persons, off-street parking based on demonstrated need, size of onsite waiting and intake areas, provision of onsite management, proximity to emergency shelters, shelters, length of stay for users of the facility, lighting, and security during emergency shelter operation.
+These objective standards include a maximum number of beds/persons, off-street parking based on demonstrated need, size of onsite waiting and intake areas, provision of onsite management, proximity to emergency shelters, length of stay for users of the facility, lighting, and security during emergency shelter operation. - In 2022, the City partnered with Self-Help Enterprises to develop Sierra Village II, an affordable multifamily housing development with 64 units, including nine permanent supportive housing units.